 NOTE: The illustrations are general representations only.
 Your model may differ.
+The following list is not exhaustive.

 Operating this vehicle without proper instruction.

 The risk of an accident is greatly increased if the operator does not know how to operate this vehicle properly in different situations and on different types of terrain.